gaddam-shilpa/SQL-Project-Music-Store-Database/README.md

 🗂 Files in This Repository

-database.sql → Contains all SQL queries (schema & data).
+SQL_Code.sql → Contains all SQL queries (schema & data).
-ER-diagram.png → Visual representation of the database. data.xlsx → Raw dataset used for creating tables. project-doc.docx → Contains the project questions and objectives.
+ER_Diagram.png → Visual representation of the database.
+Table_name.csv → Raw dataset used for creating tables.
+Queries.pdf → Contains the project questions and objectives.

 🚀 How to Use This Project

-Import database.sql into MySQL.
+Import SQL_Code.sql into MySQL.
 Run queries to analyze the data.
 Modify or expand the database as needed.

 📌 Future Enhancements

 Adding stored procedures for automation.
-Creating a frontend interface for data visualization.
+Creating a front-end interface for data visualization.

 🔗 Connect with Me